-- (3) If an amount (the section 40-285 amount) would be included in the R&D partnership's assessable income for the event year under subsection 40-285(1) for the asset and the event if Division 40 applied as described in paragraph (1)(e), the partner's proportion of the sum of:
+- Note 1: A deduction under this subsection is not a notional deduction (see subsection 355-105(2)). - Note 2: A deduction under this subsection will result in a catch up amount for the partner (see section 355-467). - (3) If an amount would be included in the \R&D partnership's assessable income for the event year under subsection 40-285(1) for the asset and the event if Division 40 applied as described in paragraph (1)(e), the partner's proportion of that amount is included in the partner's assessable income for the event year. - Note: Some or all of the amount included in the partner's assessable income may result in a clawback amount for the partner (see section 355-448).

-- (a) that amount; and

-- (b) the following amount;

-is included in the partner's assessable income for the event year: